Davante Adams Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 Matchup vs. Chicago

-- Adams has averaged 72.9 receiving yards per game in his 11 career matchups against the Bears, 14.6 fewer than his over/under for Sunday's game.
+- Against the Bears, Adams has averaged 72.9 receiving yards per game in his 11 career matchups, 14.6 fewer than his over/under for Sunday's game.

 - Adams, in 11 matchups, had a touchdown catch seven times.
 And he had multiple TDs in one of those seven games.